Customer Agreement

 (c) in the case of notices sent by email, at the time of the sending of an acknowledgement of receipt by the receiving party.

-23.1 Subject to any express restrictions elsewhere in the Agreement, BSITC may subcontract any of its obligations under the Agreement.
+23.1 Subject to any express restrictions elsewhere in the Agreement, BSITC may subcontract any of its obligations under the Agreement, including subcontracting to BSITC (E&W) or BSITC (Jersey) as applicable.
 BSITC shall remain responsible to the Customer for the performance of any subcontracted obligations.

 23.2 During the Term and for 12 months following the end of the Term, the Customer must not, and must not assist any other person to, directly or indirectly, recruit or solicit (other than by general advertisement not directed specifically to any person or persons) for employment or engagement as an independent contractor any employee or independent contractor then employed or engaged by BSITC and involved in any respect with the Services or the performance of the Agreement.
 In the event of a violation of this Clause 23.2, BSITC will be entitled to liquidated damages equal to the compensation paid by BSITC to the applicable employee or contractor during the prior 24 months.